YevYar/OpenGL_Study/Code style.md

 - Every header file must declare all elements in some namespace.
 - The base namespace of *include* folder in the root folder of the project is `openglStudy`.
 - All headers in subfolders of *include* folder declare elements in namespace with the name of the folder.
 For example, some header from *helpers* folder must declares its stuff in namespace `openglStudy::helpers`.
-- Don't use using-statements like `using namespace openglStudy::shader` in the top of **.cpp* files.
+- Don't use using-statements like `using namespace openglStudy::openglStudy::shader` in the top of **.cpp* files.
 Using of using-statements is allowed only in class declarations or inside the function scope.
+- All code in **.cpp** files must be defined inside `namespace some_namespace { ... }`.
+Anonymous namespaces are also defined inside this namespace to not pollute global namespace of the translation unit (see [this Stackoverflow answer](https://stackoverflow.com/a/29368872/11658801)).
+- The end `}` of namespace must be followed by two whitespaces and a line comment with the namespace name: `}  // namespace openglStudy::openglStudy::shader`

 ## Class/struct declaration
 The following template of class declaration is used: